EugenMayer/docker-rancher-extra-catalogs/templates/registry-slim/1/README.md

 ### Installs Portus and the docker Regstry v2 - but with a rather slim infrastructural footprint

-It is based on [registry](https://github.com/rancher/community-catalog/tree/master/templates/registry) and serves exactly the same need while having some infrastructural differences and also additional features ( domains and ssl):
+It is based on [registry](https://github.com/rancher/community-catalog/tree/master/templates/registry) and serves exactly the same need while having a newer portus build, some infrastructural differences and also additional features ( domains and ssl ):

-The original registry catalog offers a better "out of the box" experience, since it probably runs right out of the box ( beside the host port issue )
+While original registry catalog might offer a better "out of the box" experience, this catalog aims for production an

 ## 1. More recent builds of portus
 As a companion to this catalog, i started to build/package portus [myself](https://github.com/EugenMayer/portus-build) and released on [hub.github.io](https://hub.docker.com/r/eugenmayer/portus/)